rougin/basilisk/README.md

 [Slytherin](https://github.com/rougin/slytherin) is a simple and extensible PHP micro-framework that tries to achieve a [SOLID-based design](https://en.wikipedia.org/wiki/SOLID) for creating web applications.
 As `Slytherin` is the core foundation of `Basilisk`, `Basilisk` has also configured the following packages of `Slytherin` out of the box:

 * [HttpIntegration](https://github.com/rougin/slytherin/wiki/Http) allows to use PHP's superglobals (e.g., `$_GET`, `$_POST`, etc.) to `Basilisk`;
-* [ConfigurationIntegration](https://github.com/rougin/slytherin/wiki/IntegrationInterface-Implementation) allows to use the `Configuration` class of Slytherin across `Basilisk` through dependency injection;
+* [ConfigurationIntegration](https://github.com/rougin/slytherin/wiki/IntegrationInterface-Implementation) allows to use the `Configuration` class of `Slytherin` in any part of the code structure through dependency injection;
-* [MiddlewareIntegration](https://github.com/rougin/slytherin/wiki/Middleware) provides a simple way in integrating [PSR-15](https://www.php-fig.org/psr/psr-15/) middlewares;
+* [MiddlewareIntegration](https://github.com/rougin/slytherin/wiki/Middleware) provides a simple way in integrating [PSR-15](https://www.php-fig.org/psr/psr-15/) middlewares to HTTP requests and HTTP responses;
 * [RoutingIntegration](https://github.com/rougin/slytherin/wiki/Routing) adds a systematic way of configuring HTTP routes and its routers; and
-* [RendererIntegration](https://github.com/rougin/slytherin/wiki/Template) for providing directories in loading PHP templates.
+* [RendererIntegration](https://github.com/rougin/slytherin/wiki/Template) provides a simple logic for loading PHP templates.

 > [!NOTE]
 > Kindly see the [Slytherin's documentation](https://github.com/rougin/slytherin/wiki) on how to use the above-mentioned packages.